Create a signature to validate a subscription offer using your private key.

 An optional string value that you define; may be an empty string.
 The app can provide this value and uses it in

 UUIDvalue that your server defines.
-This value is cached for 24 hours.
 The string representation of the

 A timestamp your server generates in UNIX epoch time format, in milliseconds; the timestamp keeps the offer active for 24 hours.

 Combine the parameters into a UTF-8 string with an invisible separator (

 '\u2063') between them, in the order shown: